cuisonenrico/template/README.md

 ## Mason Bricks for Code Generation

-This template includes Mason bricks for generating new features quickly.
+This template includes **fully automated** Mason bricks for generating new features.

 ### Install Mason CLI